 Dog hot spots and cat hot spots need treated so they don’t get worse.
 We’ll determine the cause and potentially treat it with topical ointments, oral medicine, or medicated wipes.

 Diagnosing cancer in dogs and cats is based on the pet’s history, physical exam, and diagnostic tests including blood work, ultrasounds, biopsies, and other special tests.

 We need to find cancer early, prior to the development of symptoms.
 So, screening is important.

 Fleas, Ticks, & Heartworms

-Heartworms, fleas, ticks and worms are a constant threat to the health of your pet.
+Fleas, ticks, heartworms, and other parasites are a constant threat to the health of your pet.
 We’ll determine which parasites your pet is at risk for and guide you to the best plan for preventing infection.